alfonsof/terraform-aws-examples/code/07-terraform-state/README.md

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [AWS (Amazon Web Services)](http://aws.amazon.com/) account.
+* It uses the Terraform AWS Provider that interacts with the many resources supported by AWS through its APIs.
 * This code was written for Terraform 0.10.x.

 ## Using the code